-- Perception is never perfect: this token could be misperceived by listeners, or perhaps ignored. - Ambiguous tokens are poor exemplars, and so are poorly communicated; they may be passively filtered out of the pool over of tokens over which probabilities are matched. - Since listeners can only match probabilities to their perceptions of speakers' productions, and not to speakers' productions directly, they might conclude that the variation in the speech signal is not as extensive as it actually is, and match this in their own productions, accordingly. - Categories naturally maintain phonetic buffer regions among themselves:
+• Perception is never perfect: this token could be misperceived by listeners, or perhaps ignored.

+- Ambiguous tokens are poor exemplars, and so may be poorly communicated; they may be passively filtered out of the pool over of tokens over which probabilities are matched. - Since listeners can only match probabilities to their perceptions of speakers' productions, and not to speakers' productions directly, they might conclude that the variation in the speech signal is not as extensive as it actually is, and match this in their own productions, accordingly. - Strange as it seems, as a consequence of misperception, categories naturally maintain phonetic buffer regions among themselves: